Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 But podcasting can be one of the worst jobs for introverts.
 The job responsibilities of a podcaster involve a lot of interpersonal skills, whether online or offline.

-First, you would need to always have something to say because dead air on podcasts can drive your listeners away.
+First, you would need to have something to say at all times because dead air on podcasts can drive your listeners away.
 You also need to develop marketing campaigns to strike deals with brands and make money from your podcast.

 Introverts can easily see podcasting as a daunting and exhausting job, so it’s best to find an alternate that demands less use of verbal communication skills.